alexpghayes/2023-04-24-ifds-network-mediation-slides/README.md

 # Estimating network-mediated causal effects via spectral embeddings

-Statistics Graduate Student Seminar
+IFDS Ideas Forum
-October 14, 2022 @ 4:15 pm in MSC 1210
+April 24, 2023 @ 12:30 pm in WID Orchard View

-Abstract: The last several years have seen a renewed and concerted effort to incorporate network data into standard tools for regression analysis, and to make network-linked data legible to practicing scientists.
-Thus far, this literature has primarily developed tools to infer associative relationships between nodal covariates and network structure.
-In contrast, we augment a statistical model for network regression with counterfactual assumptions and show how causal effects on a network can be partitioned into a direct effect that is uninfluenced by the network, and an indirect effect that is induced by homophily.

-After the talk I will talk about several directions for future work, and possibilities for collaboration, and then will be heading to the terrace.
+Causal inference for network data is an area of active interest in the social sciences.
+Unfortunately, the complicated dependence structure of network data presents an obstacle to many causal inference procedures.
+We consider the task of mediation analysis for network data, and present a model in which mediation occurs in a latent embedding space.
+Under this model, node-level interventions have causal effects on nodal outcomes, and these effects can be partitioned into a direct effect independent of the network, and an indirect effect induced by homophily.
+To estimate network-mediated effects, we embed nodes into a low-dimensional space and fit two regression models: (1) an outcome model describing how nodal outcomes vary with treatment, controls, and position in latent space; and (2) a mediator model describing how latent positions vary with treatment and controls.
+We prove that the estimated coefficients are asymptotically normal about the true coefficients under a sub-gamma generalization of the random dot product graph, a widely-used latent space model.
+We show that these coefficients can be used in product-of-coefficients estimators for causal inference.
+Our method is easy to implement, scales to networks with millions of edges, and can be extended to accommodate a variety of structured data.